 Key goals for the OB/Gyn fellowship are to train family physicians to be able to teach OB/Gyn in family medicine residency education and/or practice in remote areas where a high degree of skill and independence is needed.

 Our clinical sites include:

-- Center For Women’s Healthcare at Women’s Hospital, where there is a mixture of High risk, low risk, and Gyn patients
+- Center for Women’s Healthcare at Elam, where there is a mixture of High risk, low risk, and Gyn patients

 - Family Medicine clinic—continuity patients shared with Dr. Pratt, work ins, precepting FM residents, and supervising the circumcision clinic

 - Center for Women’s Healthcare at Femina – Private practice office

 - Center for Women’s Healthcare at Renaissance – Private practice office